johnshearing/PrivateKeyVault/README.md

 `serial:/dev/serial0?baud=19200`
 Change the other properties as desired

-Now execute the following command at the pi's termial window
+Now execute the following command at the pi's terminal window
 `echo "This is a test." | lpr`
 The printer will print "This is a test."